thiswillbeyourgithub/Clozolkor/README.md

 ## Features
 * supports multiple shortcuts to show or rehide clozes
 * supports multiple cloze : if you add several `c1` you can reveal them one by one but if you add `c2`, `c3` and so one anki will automatically add new cards that reveal `c2` one by one and `c3` one by one.
-* changes cloze color when there is only one deletion (can easily be edited)
+* changes cloze color when there is only one deletion (can easily be edited), this way you won't show the answer inadvertendly by repeatedly pressing spacebar to flip the card.
-* supports image cloze deletion (thanks to /u/bluegreenmagick)
+* supports image cloze deletion (incredibly thankful to /u/bluegreenmagick)
-* added buttons, handy for mobile (one to reveal one cloze, one to reset)
+* added buttons, handy for mobile (one to reveal one cloze, one to reset, one to show a bunch, one to show everything)
-* more to come, this clozing system is the basis of my workflow
+* more to come, this clozing system is the basis of my workflow, but I don't have much time to coded nowadays.
-* added a small delay to be sure that the cloze background is loaded before hiding it, otherwize the wrong color is selected
-* ability to show 5 by 5, or reveal everything, or rehide the clozes.
 * autoscroll if the cloze is outside the frame

 #### several demo gifs :
-* simple idea, now a bit outdated:
+* early version, now a bit outdated:
 ![demo_gif](bin/demo.gif)

 * you can use it with bullet points to remembers sets.
 I displayed buttons on these gifs but they are designed to be used on mobile and stay hidden on the computer.
 You can use the first letter as hints for example :
 ![demo2_gif](bin/demo2.gif)
 *I just copied the content of the wikipedia page, just ignore whatever member of Pink Floyd you feel never really existed*

-* you can also use it to do followup questions:
+* you can also use it to do followup questions: (very useful to force yourself to yell a mnemonic out loud!)
 ![demo3_gif](bin/demo3.gif)

 ## Planned features / TODO list (some are really simple, don't forget to help!)
 * instead of changing the background color to the cloze color, it might be better to change the whole thing to white, this way you don't have indication of the length of the blank.
 There needs to be a number somewhere that indicate the number of cloze still blanked.
 Maybe a shortcut could toggle this on and off in case some people would like to see the formatting of the card or something like that.
+* fix the hint given by mathjax formula by changing the color of clozes to the background's, but you then have to show a number indicating the number of cloze still hidden I guess
 * figure out a way to avoid hiding cloze hints
-* fix the hint given by mathjax formula by changing the color of clozes to the background's, but you then have to show a number indicating the number of cloze still hidden I guess
-* use the same shortcut to answer 3 if no more cloze to reveal, depending on a boolean
+* use the same shortcut to answer 3 if no more cloze to reveal, depending on a boolean setting
 * pressing the reveal shortcut should show `{{hint:}}` fields when there are no more cloze to unfold
 * the shortcut when seeing front should reveal the back
 * add a preview : the cloze that could disappear should change color just before, as a hint of the size of the deletion